Congressman John Lewis

 In 1981, he was elected to the Atlanta City Council.
 He was elected to Congress in November 1986 and has served as U.S. Representative of Georgia's Fifth Congressional District since then.
 In 2011 he was awarded the Presidental Medal of Freedom.

 Lewis’ 1999 memoir Walking with the Wind: A Memoir of the Movement, called "the definitive account of the civil rights movement" (The Washington Post), won numerous honors, including the Robert F. Kennedy, Lillian Smith, and Anisfield-Wolf Book Awards.
-His most recent book, Across That Bridge: Life Lessons and a Vision for Change, has been nominated for the NAACP Image Award.
+His most recent book, Across That Bridge: Life Lessons and a Vision for Change, received for the NAACP Image Award.

 Reviews & Interviews

 Winner of the National Book Award